Why is my washing machine leaking?

 It’s also a great idea to load your washing machine evenly.
 If you put in a heavy item such as a coat and nothing else, or a couple of towels and nothing else, they can absorb a lot of water and bang around in the drum, damaging your washing machine over time.
 So remember to add in several smaller items to even things out.

-Detergent drawer not closed properly
+The detergent drawer is not closed properly

 That’s right!
 If your detergent drawer isn’t closed properly, your washing machine may develop a leak.